 It is expected that the direct registering entities (entidades registadoras directas), the participants and the clearing systems will follow certain procedures to facilitate the collection from the effective beneficiary of the Notes (the "beneficial owner") of the information required to comply with the procedures and certifications required by Decree-Law no. 193/2005, of 7 November (as amended).
-Under Decree-Law no. 193/2005, of 7 November (as amended), the obligation of collecting from the beneficiaries' proof of their non-Portuguese resident status and of the fulfilment of the other requirements for the exemption rests with the direct registering entities (entidades registadoras directas), the participants and the entities managing the international clearing systems.
-Details of those procedures are set out in "Special Tax Regime for Debt Securities (Decree-Law 193/2005" as amended, under the "Taxation" chapter.
-Such procedures may be revised from time to time in accordance with applicable Portuguese laws and regulations, further clarification from the Portuguese tax authorities, regarding such laws and regulations, and the operational procedures of the clearing systems.
+Under Decree-Law no. 193/2005, of 7 November (as amended), the obligation of collecting from the beneficiaries proof of their non-Portuguese resident status and of the fulfilment of the other requirements for the exemption rests with the direct registering entities (entidades registadoras directas), the participants and the entities managing the international clearing systems.
+Details of those procedures are set out in "Special Tax Regime for Debt Securities (Decree-Law 193/2005)" as amended, under the "Taxation" chapter.
+Such procedures may be revised from time to time in accordance with applicable Portuguese laws and regulations, further clarification from the Portuguese tax authorities regarding such laws and regulations, and the operational procedures of the clearing systems.
 While the Notes are registered by Interbolsa, beneficiaries must comply with such procedures in order to receive payments under the Notes free of any withholding tax, if applicable.

-Failure to comply with these procedures and certifications will result in the application of the Portuguese domestic withholding tax rate (see "Special Tax Regime for Debt Securities (Decree-Law 193/2005)") as amended.
-The Issuer will not gross up payments in respect of any such withholding tax in case the conditions described in detail in Taxation below are not fully met, including failure to deliver or incorrect filling of the certificate or declaration referred to above.
+Failure to comply with these procedures and certifications will result in the application of the Portuguese domestic withholding tax rate (see "Special Tax Regime for Debt Securities (Decree-Law 193/2005)" as amended).
+The Issuer will not gross up payments in respect of any such withholding tax in case the conditions described in detail under the "Taxation" section are not fully met.
 Accordingly, beneficial owners of Notes must seek their own advice to ensure that they comply with all procedures to ensure correct tax treatment of their Notes.
-None of the Issuer, the Arranger, the Dealers, the agents or the clearing systems assume any responsibility therefore.
+None of the Issuer, the Arranger, the Dealers, the agents or the clearing systems assume any responsibility, therefore.